The Poisoned Generation

 When the feeding frenzy among lawyers subsided, what remained for the plaintiffs almost seemed an afterthought.
 Dominique’s three children received settlement checks of around $14,000.
 Casey Billieson’s sons, now 27 and 25 years old, and living and working with families of their own in New Orleans, received a total of $35,000.
 The average settlement amount per person among the 2,000 qualified plaintiffs was $17,000.

 After spending months speaking to plaintiffs, I began to suspect there’s very little that New Orleans can ever do to truly compensate them for the terrors they face.
-Estimates from the CDC put the average lifetime costs for even mild and initially asymptomatic cases of lead poisoning around $50,000, and many of the HANO children had tested for lead levels that indicated immediate medical emergences.
+Estimates from the CDC put the average lifetime costs for even mild and initially asymptomatic cases of lead poisoning around $50,000, and many of the HANO children had tested for lead levels that indicated immediate medical emergencies.
 Most of the plaintiffs were already too old for the money to help with education, and they’d probably already lost thousands in potential earnings from the psychological and educational effects of lead poisoning.

 “We did receive compensation, and no, I don’t think it was adequate,” Billieson told me.
 “I think they could have had more of these kids tested ...
 They should send us the research [too], because none of us knew anything about lead poisoning, and we didn’t know what the side effects could’ve been.”